Dungyichao/PeriodicScheduler_Semaphore/README.md

     <tbody>
         <tr>
             <td align="center">Registers</td>
-            <td align="Left">Registers store value for CPU fetching or storing temporary data</td>
+            <td align="Left">Registers store value for CPU fetching or storing temporary data.
+The data accessing speed of registers is way more faster than RAM.</td>
         </tr>
         <tr>
             <td align="center">Stack</td>
-            <td align="Left">When exception happens, CPU would store some of the registers value into the stack.</td>
+            <td align="Left">When exception happens, CPU would store some of the registers value into the stack.
+We assign a place in RAM as stack.</td>
         </tr>
     </tbody>
 </table>